commanded/commanded/guides/Deployment.md

 end
 ```

-Fetch mix deps and configure the pubsub settings for your application in the environment config file:
+Fetch mix dependencies and configure the pubsub settings for your application in the environment config file:

 ```elixir
 # config/config.exs